64bit/async-openai/async-openai/README.md

 - Visit [examples](https://github.com/64bit/async-openai/tree/main/examples) directory on how to use `async-openai`.
 - Visit [docs.rs/async-openai](https://docs.rs/async-openai) for docs.

-## Realtime API
+## Realtime

-Only types for Realtime API are implemented, and can be enabled with feature flag `realtime`.
+Realtime types and APIs can be enabled with feature flag `realtime`.

 ## Webhooks